Searching for a DeepL translator review to decide if this is the best translation tool for your business?

 - Chinese – both simplified and traditional as the source language, but only simplified as the destination language

 However, there are still some popular languages that are missing, most notably Arabic and Hindi.
-DeepL is also missing a lot of smaller-but-still-popular languages in Asia, such as Bahasa Indonesian, Korean, Vietnamese, and Thai.
+DeepL is also missing a lot of smaller-but-still-popular languages in Asia, such as Bahasa Indonesian, Vietnamese, and Thai.

 DeepL offers two types of pricing plans: